 With the government's concern to safety, the question of not determining the product risks prior to vaccine's distribution became the major concern of the panicking public specifically the parents whose children had been vaccinated by such dengue preventive.
 Moreover, the issue of not incorporating the hazards on its product warnings created a major dismayed to the warning researchers since the government failed to safeguard the public's right to know and the drug authorities' liability for consumer safety.

-In November 2013, Philippine Star featured an article highlighting the FDA's order to recall four products of pharmaceutical firm Eli Lilly (Philippines) Inc. after they are found to be unregistered.
+In November 2013, Philippine Star featured an article highlighting the FDA's order to recall four products of a certain pharmaceutical firm after they are found to be unregistered.
 Most of their products are anti-depressants.